- St Basil's Cathedral, Moscow

 Day 2 Moscow

 Today’s included excursion visits the vast Kremlin complex with its gold-domed churches and iconic bell tower.
-Inside the complex you will see a vast collection of impressive Russian art, including ornate Fabergé eggs and delicate tapestries.
+Inside the complex you will see a vast collection of impressive Russian art, including delicate tapestries.

 Day 3 Moscow

 An included sightseeing tour introduces you to the great landmarks of Russia's cultured, capital city.
 Red Square is home to many of the key attractions here, such as the colourful St Basil's Cathedral, Lenin's Mausoleum and the Kremlin.
-Later in the afternoon set sail and enjoy a Captain's welcome dinner this evening.
+Later in the afternoon set sail and enjoy a welcome cocktail party.

 Day 4 Uglich